-McGrath’s Limestone who supplied the stone wrote a short piece about this in their newsletter and it is reproduced here.
+Afterwards McGrath’s Limestone who supplied the stone wrote a short interesting piece about this in their newsletter.

 MCGRATH’S LIMESTONE HAS A “WILDE” CULTURAL CONNECTION

 Isola Wilde was Oscar’s youngest sister and only 9 years old when tragedy struck.
-She was visiting relatives in Edgeworthstown in Co Longford & became ill and died in 1867.
-She was buried in the nearby cemetery; St John’s Graveyard.
-Oscar was profoundly affected by the loss of his sister and wrote the now famous poem Requiesvat in her memory.
+She was visiting relatives in Edgeworthstown in Co Longford, became ill and died in 1867.
+As a result, Isola was buried in the nearby cemetery; St John’s Graveyard.
+Oscar was profoundly affected by the loss of his sister.
+He wrote the now famous poem Requiescat in her memory.

 What also makes this story all the more interesting and special?
 Oscar Wilde and his family spent most of his early childhood in the Cong area at their country house.
 Sir William Wilde, Oscar’s father built and owned Moytura House on the shores of Lough Corrib outside Cong in Co Mayo.
 Was this a remarkable coincidence that stone from Cong in Co Mayo ended up marking the final resting place of Oscar’s beloved sister?
 Or was it the universe working in mysterious ways?
 I suppose that is a question we will never know, but you would like to think fate had some part to play.